quipucords/yupana/docs/source/openshift.md

 An example of a secret parameter file is provided for you in the `yupana.git/openshift/parameters/examples` directory.
 For development, you can copy the example environment file into the `parameters` directory and remove the `.example` extension.

 Once you have copied over the env file for the secrets template, you can begin deploying using the provided make commands.
-To start a barebones OpenShift cluster that will persist configuration between restarts, you can run the following:
+To clean out any previous projects and start a barebones OpenShift cluster that will persist configuration between restarts, you can run the following:

 ```
+    make oc-clean
     make oc-up

 ```